 L'international des feux Loto-Québec

-Montreal, 18 July 2005 - The Société de transport de Montréal (STM) will boost métro service next Wednesday, July 20 for L’international des feux Loto-Québec, this year’s edition of the international fireworks competition, by adding trains on the 1 – Green, 2 – Orange and 4 – Yellow lines.
-Because the event generates a significant increase in métro ridership, no bicycles will be allowed as of 3 p.m. until métro closing time.
+Montreal, 28 July 2005 - The Société de transport de Montréal (STM) will boost métro service next Saturday, July 30 for L’international des feux Loto-Québec, this year’s edition of the international fireworks competition, by adding trains on the 1 – Green, 2 – Orange and 4 – Yellow lines.
+Because this event generates a significant increase in métro ridership, it also coincides with several other events, so no bicycles will be allowed in the métro all day.

 The STM recommends that métro users purchase their return ticket ahead of time to avoid waiting in line, as ridership levels are usually much heavier after such an event than before.
 For enthusiasts who would like to see the fireworks display from La Ronde, the best way to get there once the Jacques-Cartier bridge has been closed off is to take the 4 – Yellow métro line to Jean-Drapeau station.
 From there, the 167 – Les Îles bus, heading towards La Ronde, will take them directly to the amusement park’s entrance.